Devil’s Millhopper Geological State Park

 - San Felasco Hammock Preserve State Park:

-- Just a short drive away, this park offers extensive trails for hiking, biking, and horseback riding.
+- Just a short drive away, this preserve offers longer trails for hiking, biking, and horseback riding.

 - Florida Museum of Natural History:

-- Located in Gainesville, this museum features exhibits on Florida’s natural history and ecosystems.
+- A great companion stop in Gainesville, with exhibits that expand on Florida’s natural history, fossils, and ecosystems.

 - Downtown Gainesville: